JosephM1998/BBO-Capstone-ML-AI-Imperial-College-London/data_sheet.md

 - Safety-critical systems
 - Causal inference tasks

+This dataset allows researchers and participants to replicate the sequential optimisation methodology in a controlled setting.

 ---

 ## 6. Distribution and Access

-- Available via coursework repository / project files
+- Available via this GitHub repository in the file `full_data_inputs_and_outputs.md`.

-### Terms of Use

-- Educational and research use only
-- Not for commercial deployment
+- Terms of Use: Educational and research use only.
+Not for commercial deployment.

-### Reproducibility Note

-- Dataset is **not directly reproducible**
-- Underlying functions are unknown (black-box setting)
-- Exact week-by-week queries can be referenced in the [main README](README.md) for methodological reproducibility
+- Reproducibility Note: All input-output datasets (Weeks 1–13) are included, enabling full reproducibility of the optimisation experiments.
+The underlying functions remain unknown (black-box setting), but week-by-week queries allow replication of the methodological process.

 ---

 ## 7. Maintenance

-- Maintained by project author
+- Maintained and updated by the project author during Weeks 1–13
-- Updated weekly (Weeks 1–13)
-- Final dataset frozen after completion
+- Final version included in the repository is frozen and complete

 ---

 ## 8. Ethical Considerations

-- No personal or sensitive data
+- No personal or sensitive data; fully synthetic
-- Fully synthetic
 - Highlights risks of:
-  - Over-exploitation
+  - Over-exploitation of search space
   - Model overconfidence
-  - Limited exploration
+  - Limited exploration in some regions

 ---